-This instrument is the Food Standards (Application A1227 - Alpha-arabinofuranosidase from GM Trichoderma reesei as a processing aid) Variation.
+This instrument is the Food Standards (Application A1245 - Alpha-glucosidase from GM Trichoderma reesei as a processing aid in brewing) Variation.

 2 Variation to a Standard in the Australia New Zealand Food Standards Code

 The Schedule varies a Standard in the Australia New Zealand Food Standards Code.